Crafting Synthetic Realities: Examining Visual Realism and Misinformation Potential of Photorealistic AI-Generated Images: Results

 \subsubsection{Surreal Physical Characteristics}

-We find a large body of human-based surreal AIGIs portraying a single person, which manipulate the person's physical characteristics, including facial abnormalities, body abnormalities, and clothing incongruence.
-For facial abnormalities, AIGIs usually present a distorted or asymmetric face, as demonstrated in Figure~\ref{fig:surrealism} Panel 1A, or an exaggerated expression with unlikely intensity.
-For body abnormalities, AIGIs usually present incomplete bodies or over-engineered functional body features, as Panel 2A shows, a woman’s upper body is shown in a bakery.
-Besides physical facial and body abnormalities, AIGIs may also present clothing or costumes that are normally not seen in real life, including unusual clothing segments and accessories, or not commonly expected, as Panel 3A shows.
+We find a large body of human-based surreal AIGIs portraying a single person with surreal physical characteristics, including facial abnormalities, body abnormalities, and clothing incongruence.
+For facial abnormalities, AIGIs usually present a distorted or asymmetric face, or an exaggerated expression with unlikely intensity (Panel 1A in Figure~\ref{fig:surrealism}).
+For body abnormalities, AIGIs usually present incomplete bodies or over-engineered functional body features (Panel 2A).
+AIGIs may also present clothing or costumes that are normally not seen in real life, including unusual clothing segments and accessories, or not commonly expected (Panel 3A).

-Among all the human beings depicted in AIGIs, people with recognizable identities play a particularly important role in presenting surrealistic combinations.
-Politicians are highly likely to have their physical characteristics manipulated in surreal AIGIs.
+Politicians are highly likely to have their physical characteristics with surreal representations in AIGIs.
 Our dataset reveals a salient presence of the former U.S. Presidents such as Donald J. Trump and Barack Obama, whose physical features were surrealistically altered.
-One such image, shown in Figure~\ref{fig:surrealism} Panel 1B, portrays Barack Obama in a leather jacket at a public protest or concert, where his facial expression of excitement is highly exaggerated.
+One such image, shown in Panel 1B in Figure~\ref{fig:surrealism}, portrays Barack Obama in a leather jacket at a public protest or concert, where his facial expression of excitement is highly exaggerated.
 This resonates with prior research suggesting that images of politicians in non-political settings and displaying emotions may elicit more online engagement \citep{peng_what_2021}.
-Another portrayal of Obama in Figure 2B, features him wearing indigenous attire, including necklaces and a chest ornament, which deviates from the traditional attire typically worn by Obama.
+Another portrayal of Obama in Panel 2B, features him wearing indigenous attire, including necklaces and a chest ornament, which deviates from the traditional attire typically worn by Obama.

-In addition to politicians, celebrities from various fields, including actors and businessmen, also frequently appear in AIGIs featuring surreal physical characteristics.
-Elon Musk, a globally renowned entrepreneur, is prominently featured in these AIGIs.
+In addition to politicians, celebrities from various fields, such as Elon Musk, a globally renowned entrepreneur, are prominently featured in these AIGIs.
 As shown in Panel 3B, the excessively large muscles and the absence of natural body textures exemplify the surrealism in Musk’s visual representation.
-Moreover, combining his formidable physique with his calm and serious facial expression, the image portrays a heightened sense of masculinity and a strong-man image of Musk.
+Combining this formidable physique with his serious facial expression, the image portrays a heightened sense of masculinity and a strong-man image of Musk.